ginathegenius/aws-cda-study-guide/guide.md

 #### Dead-Letter Queues

 Allows you to set aside and isolate messages that cant be processed correctly to determine why their processing didn't succeed.
+Allows you to prevent data loss.

 ##### When to use